Morfydd Clark: 2022–present: The Rings of Power

-Clark played the character Galadriel in The Lord of the Rings: The Rings of Power on Amazon Prime (a younger version of the character found in The Lord of Rings).
+Clark played the character Galadriel in The Lord of the Rings: The Rings of Power on Amazon Prime (a younger version of the character found in The Lord of the Rings).
 She was so shocked when she was cast in the role that she fainted.

 Clark has cited that she is "proud" that being a Welsh speaker influenced her portrayal of her bilingual character, Galadriel.
 The actor stated, "I feel I can be much more romantic and deep in Welsh.
 So that was really useful for me, because I was thinking, '[What's the] language of her heart?
 What language does she think in?'"
 In another interview, the actor discussed her education in Welsh: "Well, I went to a Welsh language school and everything is taught in Welsh.
 Welsh is phonetic, so it's great for people with dyslexia.
 I started learning English in the third year.
 What my Tolkien-obsessed mother was really proud of and passed on to us was that Tolkien was inspired by the Welsh.
 Oddly enough, his work was a badge of honour for me, because the Welsh are Welsh and obsessed with anything Welsh."
 She also mentioned enjoying speaking in Welsh on-set with co-stars Owain Arthur and Trystan Gravelle.